z-open/zerv-distrib/README.md

 __setCustomProcessImpl(processService)__

 The library functionalities rely on accessing a queue.
-The queue must implement a lock mechanism to prevent multiple servers to launch the same process.
-The objective is to have the queue implemented with Redis.
-But for the sake of demonstrating distribution capabilities, a quick custom implementation must be provided.
-You will see in the code that it takes have this implemented in Postgres.
+The queue implements a Redis lock mechanism to prevent multiple servers to launch the same process. the queue persistence must be implemented in processService with the following functions:
+    createOne,
+    updateOne,
+    findOneByTenantIdAndProcessId,
+    findOneByTenantIdAndTypeAndNameAndInStatusList,
+    findAllInStatusListAndInProcessTypeList,
+    findAll.

-More details will be added about this though a custom implementation will no longer be necessary as soon as Redis impl is completed.
+More details will be added about this.

-__monitorQueue(serverUnigName,capacity)__
+__monitorQueue(serverUnigName, port, capacity)__

 This function launches the monitoring of the process queue by the current server.

+Provide any port the server might be listening to.

 capacity is key. the algorithm is currently simple.
 It limits the number of processes run by the server.